Peter Pellegrini: Presidency

+On 6 December 2025, in an interview with STVR, Pellegrini spoke out against EU-funded military aid to Ukraine claiming it was "prolonging the conflict which has devastating consequences for Ukraine" and that the money would be better spent on rebuilding the country following the end of the Russian invasion of Ukraine.
+Pellegrini urged his fellow European politicians to "speed up and support" the second Donald Trump administration efforts to end the Russo-Ukrainian War.
+He also said that "today it is obvious to everyone that Ukraine, given the huge army and determination of the Russian military, is simply not able to win this war and push it off its territory."

 Presidential campaign-loan controversy

 In January 2024, Pellegrini’s party Hlas – sociálna demokracia (Hlas) signed a loan agreement for €300,000 with the company Element Business, whose managing director is Pellegrini’s sister, Eva Pellegrini.
 Under Slovak law, political parties are required to disclose loan agreements within 30 days of signing.
 Hlas did not meet this deadline and disclosed the loan only later in 2024, after external scrutiny.

 The loan was repaid on 8 October 2024.
 On 8 September 2025, the State Commission for Elections and Supervision of Political Parties’ Financing imposed a fine of €5,000 on Hlas for late disclosure.

 Transparency International Slovakia criticized the party for the delay and described the explanation offered—an “administrative error”—as insufficient to meet statutory transparency obligations.

 Further questions were raised when it was reported that Hlas transferred €250,000 to Pellegrini’s campaign account before the loan from Element Business had officially been received, raising concerns over compliance with Slovak campaign finance law.